+OUTREACH & COMMUNICATIONS

-OUTREACH & COMMUNICATIONS shops, 25 tours of CSWD facilities and 33 presentations to a total of 909 people in addition to on-site assistance at multi-residential sites.
+COMMUNITY OUTREACH included 23 backyard composting workshops, 25 tours of CSWD facilities and 33 presentations to a total of 909 people in addition to one the activation of the property of

 BUSINESS OUTREACH directed two waste audits, conducted 23 workplace presentations, and led 25 facility tours for local businesses and institutions.
 Staff provided direct assistance to more than 220 other businesses and distributed over 250 deskide recycling bins and 75 food scrap buckets to business and non-profit workplaces at no charge.